 Part of the modules: Seminar Module Economic Sciences (p.
-82)[IW3SEMWIWI]

-ECTS Credits
+80)[IW3SEMWIWI]

-Hours per week

-Winter / Summer Term
+ECTS Credits Hours per week Term Instruction language 3 Winter / Summer Term de

-de

-Instruction language

 Term paper (50%) and presentation (50%).

 The aim of the seminar is to describe corporate and organisational management approaches, to assess them critically and clarify them using practical examples.
 The focus is on assessing the models with a view to their applicability and theoretical limits.